min2ha/ukwa-site/content/target/37170/index.en.md

   "subject": "EU Referendum"
 }

-# Guardian, The: What Britain in the EU means to us: five leading European writers on the threat of Brexit

 Public opinions regarding Britain leaving the EU from writers in Germany, Italy, France, Spain and Poland.